RHoKAustralia/wombletech-api/README.md

 - Configure `~/.aws/config`

 ## AWS prep
-Create one dynamodb tables (expect this to change)
+Create one simpledb table in the same region as the lambdas
-1. wombletech_donations (donationId)
+1. wombletech

 ## security